gaulatti/gaulatti/README.md

 # 👋 Hey, I’m Javier Godoy Núñez

 🚀 Staff Software Engineer | 💡 Builder of Ideas | 🧠 Problem-Solver | 🩺 Advocate for Practical Tech
+> _"The adrenaline comes from being close to the problem.
+That’s where the real fun begins.
+Anfangen ist leicht, beharren eine Kunst."_

 ---